Configuration Spaces of Equal Spheres Touching a Given Sphere: The Twelve Spheres Problem: Introduction

 \subsection{Roadmap}

-This paper is mainly of a survey nature, and the sections of the paper have been written to be independently readable.
-Section ~\ref{sec:2} gives a brief history of results on the $12$ spheres problem and sphere packing.
-Section ~\ref{sec:3} surveys results on the maximal radius ~$r_{\max}(N)$ for configurations of $N$ equal spheres touching a central sphere of radius $1$ for small $N$.
-This problem is equivalent to the Tammes problem.
+The sections of the paper have been written with the aim to be independently readable.
+We prove some results for general $N$, but Sections ~\ref{sec:2}, \ref{sec:5} and \ref{sec:6} focus on the case $N=12$.
+Section ~\ref{sec:2} gives a brief history of results on the twelve spheres problem, stemming from its special role in connection with sphere packing in dimension $3$.
+Section ~\ref{sec:3} surveys results on the maximal radius ~$r_{\max}(N)$ possible for a configuration of $N$ equal spheres touching a central sphere of radius $1$, for small $N$.
+This problem is a version of the Tammes problem.
 Section ~\ref{sec:4} begins with the topology of configuration spaces of $N$ points in $\RR^2$ and on the $2$-sphere $\SS^2$, corresponding to radius $r=0$.
 It then considers spaces of configurations of equal spheres of radius $r$ touching a sphere of radius $1$ for variable $0 < r \le r_{\max}(N)$.
 It defines a notion of critical configuration in the spirit of min-type Morse theory.
-Section ~\ref{sec:5} discusses the special configuration space of $12$ unit spheres touching a $13$-th central sphere, i.e. the case of radius $r=1$.
+Section ~\ref{sec:5} discusses the special configuration space of $12$ unit spheres touching a $13$-th central sphere, i.e. the case $r=1$.
 It focuses on properties of the $\FCC$ configuration, the $\HCP$ configuration and the dodecahedral configuration $\DOD$.
 It shows that the $\FCC$ and $\HCP$ configurations are critical (in the sense of Section ~\ref{sec:42}) in the reduced configuration spaces $\bcon(12)[1]$.
-And it shows that there are continuous deformations between a dodecahedral configuration to an $\FCC$ configuration and to an $\HCP$ configuration in the reduced configuration space $\bcon(12)[1]$.
+It also shows that there are continuous deformations in $\bcon(12)[1]$ moving a dodecahedral configuration to an $\FCC$ configuration, resp. moving it to an $\HCP$ configuration.
 Section ~\ref{sec:6} considers the problem of permutability of the spheres of the dodecahedral configuration for $r=1$, conjecturing that $\bcon(12)[1]$ is connected, and that this is the largest value of $r$ where connectedness holds.
 It also considers the $r>1$ case and formulates several conjectures about disconnectedness.
 Section ~\ref{sec:7} makes some concluding remarks.

-\section{The twelve spheres problem: history}
+\section{The Twelve Spheres Problem: History}

 We begin with some historical vignettes concerning configurations of $12$ spheres touching a central sphere, as they have come up in physics, astronomy, biology and materials science.